Complaints and Appeals

 Find out more about filing complaints, appeals, and reviews by an Independent Review Organization by calling one of the following numbers:

-For more information about complaints and appeals, please see the Complaints and Appeals section of your CHIP Member Handbook.
+For more information about complaints and appeals, please check the Complaints and Appeals section of your CHIP Member Handbook.

 Find a Doctor or Hospital